jacquessham/ruby_basic/ch2/ex6_myarray/readme.md

 ### distinct
 Remove all repeated element.Decrement arr_size and move all elements after the removed elements one index before to fill the gap, but maintain arr.size equal to arr_maxsize.

-### findHCF
+### findLargestCommonNumber
 Get an array of integers from an user (Remember to verify this array, drop all non-integers).
-Find the highest common factor (HCF) between two arrays.
-Return an integer of HCF.
-If 1 is the only HCF, return 1 and print this result on the console only if this is the case.
+Find the largest common number between two arrays.
+If there is no common number, return nil.

 ### getMean
 Return the mean of arr using loops, do not use any gem.